 My husband was the center of my and my daughters' focus yesterday, as I lost my own dad awhile back.
 It's still hard for me on certain days to cope with the loss because it was so sudden.
 He, even more so than my mom, was my best friend.

 Now, because the focus is on my husband, I like to make him feel special and cook him his favorite food, not the least of which is waffles.

 He and I had very different upbringings in relation to waffles.
 He ate them frequently, and I'd never tried a bite!

 After a trial and error period of using different flours, fats, and sweeteners, however, I've hit upon a great, healthy version.
 My husband says he's even reminded of the white flour, sugar-laden breakfast treats he enjoyed in his youth, which I thought was a pretty good compliment.

 In addition to being healthy and tasty, these are super easy!
 Just throw all the ingredients in the blender and puree!
 The toughest task is cleaning the blender, which I personally despise.

-Let the batter sit and thicken for 5-10 minutes.
+- Let the batter sit and thicken for 2-3 minutes to thicken.

 These are also convenient in that if they get soggy, or if you can't eat the whole batch, they are easily crisped up again by just popping them in the toaster!